Orange-418/Malicious_Lethal-Company-More-Suits/README.md

-# This is a fork of a (somewhat randomly chosen) lethal company mod.
-This is not a legitimate repository.
+### This is a fork of a (somewhat randomly chosen) lethal company mod I made for quick and dirty testing.

+### This is not a legitimate repository.
 Legitimate repository can be found here: https://github.com/x753/Lethal-Company-More-Suits

 This is just a simple 30 minute PoC I spun up to test how simple it is to smuggle malicious code into a popular game mod.
 As it turns out, it's incredibly simple, since the mods are just C# code after all.
 It is very very crude, but worked great.
 One may simply fling whatever additional code they want executed into the source, and then compile.